'Bee-R' ITU Formula SAE Car's Mechanical Design

 In this project, as we were only a few members, I (and also the other members) worked on almost the entire mechanical design.
 However, the chassis and suspension design were in my responsibility.

-After attending Formula SAE 2010 - Michigan event, as the designers of the first car, we founded a completely new team for the design and production of a new F-SAE car for the future events.
+After attending Formula SAE Michigan 2010, as the designers of the first car, we founded a completely new team for the design and production of a new F-SAE car for the future events.
 We also left the team leadership to a freshman student in order to establish a new team, but providing them with experience and knowledge.
 Although, we as the founding members are not in the team anymore, we all are trying to mentor the teams in fields where guidance is needed.

 ITU Formula SAE Team is now designing its second car to compete in the Formula Student Germany.
 Formula SAE (or Formula Student in Europe, Formula ATA in Italy) is a student design competition organized by SAE.
 ITU Formula SAE Team is determined to produce a powerful car for the Formula-ATA, 2013 Event.
 More information about the ITU Formula SAE Team can be gathered from the team's web page.